duresaguye/video_conference_webapp/README.md

 # Video Conference Web App
 ## Overview
 This project is a web application designed for video conferencing.
-It allows users to create and join video calls, share screens, and chat in real-time.
+It allows users to create and join video calls

 ## Features
 - **Video Calls**: High-quality video and audio calls.